-6 Things your Builder might ask when you're talking "Refurb" or "Fitout"
+6 Questions Shopfitters might ask when You're Talking "Refurb" or "Fitout"

 It's time to refurbish or move to a new business premises and fit it out.
-Call in the builders.
+Call in a team of quality shopfitters.

 Before picking up the phone, take some time to do a little homework .